libaro-io/.github/DEVELOPMENT_FLOW.md

 Release a new version of the package by:

-- bumping the version in your composer.json file, use semver.
-- add a tag to github with the same version number as your composer.json file.
+- creating a new release on Github.
+- adding a tag, example: `1.1.0`.
+- adding a release title, example: `v1.1.0`
-- add the changes to the release notes.
+- describe the changes for this release.

+Packagist will automatically pick up this release.

 Because we wrote documentation and tests first.
 Everything will be ready when we release a new version.
 Packagist will pick up on the new version when a new tag is used.